sim0njo/docs/docs/Phc2MqttV5.md

 | Oper State | Operational state (stopped/started), this is the actual running state of a sub-system.
 A sub-system will be stopped when booting P2M, if the admin state is enable, then the sub-system will be started and the oper-state will become started
 | AP-mode | Access Point mode, the Phc2Mqtt module acts as an access point to which you can connect with a Wifi enabled PC or Smart Phone
 | STA-mode |Station mode, the Phc2Mqtt module connects to a Wifi AP as a station, you can access P2M via the WLAN network
+| ETH-mode | Ethernet mode, the Phc2Mqtt module connects via an ethernet link to the network
 | OTA-update | Over-The-Air, refers to firmware upgrade by simple file upload, as such you don't need to open P2M or use specialized hardware
 | Serial-update | Refers to firmware upgrade via a USB port, this requires connecting a USB cable to P2M